Devious lick: Platform response

+The original devious lick video was removed on September 13, and TikTok subsequently began removing videos featuring the trend.
+It was banned by TikTok on September 15 for violating its community guidelines against illegal activities, by which time the "devious" hashtag had over 235 million views.
+The hashtag and related search results were redirected to an error message about TikTok's Community Guidelines.

-Public response
+Media response

-In addition to schools and police warning students against the trend, various media commentators condemned the trend.
-Daily Show host Trevor Noah joked that, "When the U.S. government said you can't trust TikTok because it's a Chinese plot, I won't lie — I didn't believe it.
-But now I'm starting to see it.
-Because China's figured it out: You don't need to fight this country — you just need to convince Americans to go viral and they’ll just destroy themselves."

-Accusations of weaponization and moral panic
+In addition to schools and the police, various media commentators condemned the trend.

-In March 2022, The Washington Post wrote that the devious lick challenge was used as part of an orchestrated campaign by Meta Platforms, which hired Republican consulting firm Targeted Victory to propagate news stories about the challenge and damage TikTok's public reputation.
-Journalist Brock Colyar of Curbed additionally demonstrated that three separate videos of supposed "devious licks" were, in fact, all staged, with one video of a student supposedly stealing a microscope actually being of a microscope the student owned at home, and critiqued the media and political response as a moral panic.
+Journalist Brock Colyar of Curbed demonstrated that three separate videos of supposed "devious licks" were, in fact, all staged, with one video of a student supposedly stealing a microscope actually being of a microscope the student owned at home, and critiqued the media and political response as a moral panic.

-Angelic yields
+Propaganda use

+In March 2022, The Washington Post reported that Facebook's owner, Meta Platforms paid Targeted Victory—a consulting firm backed by supporters of the U.S. Republican Party—to coordinate lobbying and media campaigns against TikTok, without disclosing a connection to Meta.
+Its efforts included recruiting local reporters to publish stories, writing letters to the editor and opinion pieces in the name of concerned parents, and drawing attention to trends such as "devious licks" and "Slap a Teacher".

+Countertrend

 After the media backlash and crackdown on devious licks, some TikTok users began participating in a countertrend known as "angelic yields", where users anonymously donated items to their schools, such as bottles of soap and rolls of toilet paper, typically to replace whatever had been stolen during a devious lick, or to hide a gift for someone to find, often in the form of a small amount of cash.